bclins/bclins.github.io/fall24/cs261/notes.md

 ```

 Observe that the way we got the numbers to add to the total had the side effect of erasing the data which isn't what we wanted at all!

+### Wed, Oct 9

+Today we talked about how to read the contents of a text file.
+We talked about Python **file objects** which are what you get when you use the `open()` function to access the contents of text file.
+File objects come with several useful methods for getting the contents of a file, including:

+* `.read()` which returns the contents of a text file as a string.
+* `.readlines()` which returns a list containing each line of the file as a separate string.

+We did the following exercises using a word list contained in this text file: [words.txt](words.txt).

+1. Write a function to count how many words begin with a given letter.

+2. Write a function to return a list of all words that begin with a given letter.

+3. Write a function to find the longest word in the word list.

+We also looked at the text file [grades.txt](grades.txt) which contains comma separated values.
+You can use the string method `.split(",")` to separate a string into a list of the substrings that were separated by commas.

+4. Suppose that final grades for the students in the grades.txt file are a weighted average where homework counts 20%, the midterm exam counts 30% and the final exam counts 50%.
+How would you write a program to read the grades for each student and then calculate their average grade?

 - - -